Audience menu for:

 Electricians usually start their work by reading blueprints—technical diagrams that show the locations of circuits, outlets, load centers, panel boards, and other equipment.
 After determining where all the wires and components will go, they install and connect the wires to circuit breakers, transformers, outlets, or other components and systems.

-Students who successfully complete this four-year program earn a journey-person certificate from the Maryland Department of Labor, Licensing and Regulation.
+Students who successfully complete this four-year program earn a journeyperson certificate from the Maryland Department of Labor.

-Total approximate cost per year is $1,600.
+Total approximate cost per year is $1,700 (includes books); a separate technology fee of up to $100 may also be assessed.
 Classroom-related instruction is at least 144 hours per year.
-On-the-Job Training is 2,000 hours per year.
+On-the-job training is 2,000 hours per year.

 Applications for entry into the program are accepted and reviewed on an ongoing basis.
-The application deadline for 2020 has been extended to June 30!
+The application deadline for the 2021-22 school year is May 31.

-Class starts in September.
-Classes are held twice a week in the evening.
+Classes start in September and are held twice a week in the evening.

 Occupational data from the Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Electricians.